geoffreycs/frc-robot-vision-ai/README.md

 # frc-robot-vision-ai
 This is a Node.JS script that tracks the location of yellow balls for FRC Infinite Recharge.
-It's meant to be run on some sort of coprocessor device, such as a Jetson or a Raspberry Pi (or a full-fledged x86_64 PC with a desktop CPU like that one team did).
+It's meant to be run on some sort of coprocessor device, such as a Jetson or a Raspberry Pi (or a full-fledged x86_64 PC with a desktop CPU/GPU like that one team did).
 ## Requirements
 * Node.js, of course
 * `npm` for installing the dependencies